3027

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Wix's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 67.2% in Q3.
+Wix's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 68.8% in Q4.

 Wix Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.67 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Despite trending up over the last year, Wix's gross margin is poor for a SaaS business.
-We have no doubt that shareholders would like to see its improvements continue.
+That means that for every $1 in revenue the company had $0.69 left to spend on developing new products, sales and marketing, and general administrative overhead.
+While its gross margin has improved significantly since the previous quarter, Wix's gross margin is still poor for a SaaS business.
+It's vital that the company continues to improve this key metric.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Wix's free cash flow came in at $44.77 million in Q3, turning positive over the last year.
+Wix's free cash flow came in at $80.39 million in Q4, up 108% year on year.

 Wix Free Cash Flow

-Wix has generated $140.4 million in free cash flow over the last 12 months, a solid 9.2% of revenue.
-This strong FCF margin stems from its asset-lite business model, giving it optionality and plenty of cash to reinvest in its business.
+Wix has generated $182.2 million in free cash flow over the last 12 months, or 11.7% of revenue.
+This FCF margin stems from its asset-lite business model and enables it to reinvest in its business without depending on the capital markets.

 Is Now The Time?